taitruong/DataScienceSpecialization/020_R Programming/Week3.md

 Used to evaluate a function over the margins of an array

-- not faster than writing a a loop, but works in one line
+- not faster than writing a loop, but works in one line
 Arguments:

 - array/matrix x